johnphilipp/sitemap-curler/README.txt

 2. Copy and pasting all (> 100) sitemap URLs manually would have been too annoying.

 Ta-da: This script does the job.
 Like a machine.
 (With a few extras.)

+Optional (Mac only): Use the Automator workflow to download the images in your "currently-open-website" when using Safari.